How to Install and Setup WireGuard VPN on Ubuntu Server

 SaveConfig = true

-The SaveConfig = true line is to ensure that changes to the configuration file are saved when the WireGuard interface is shut down.
+The SaveConfig = true line ensures that changes to the configuration file are saved when the WireGuard interface is shut down.

 Save the /etc/wireguard/wg0.conf file after editing by pressing CTRL+X, then Y and Enter.
 (When using the nano editor)